16 Different Types of Wax Dabs and Extracts Explained

 There are plenty of terms to learn when you’re starting your cannabis journey, and it might all feel a bit overwhelming at first.

-We’re here to help you sort through some of the most important terminology for any aspiring cannabis enthusiast: concentrates, dabs, and extracts.
+We’re here to help you sort through some of the most important terminology for any aspiring cannabis enthusiast: cannabis concentrates, dabs, and extracts.

 Here’s everything you need to know about these cannabis products, including the many different forms they come in.